 Impact - How Do We Help Children Get to a Deep Level of Understanding?

 Children develop each concept over time and it takes a two-year period to get to a deeper level of understanding at the appropriate age.
-For example, in year one, children will have a basic understanding of chronology at an age appropriate level, but by revisiting this they should have a deeper level of understanding by year two.
+For example, in Year 1, children will have a basic understanding of chronology at an age appropriate level, but by revisiting this they should have a deeper level of understanding by Year 2.
 Summative assessments are carried out towards the end of each year.